ThusSpokeBieu/ChessSystem-Java/README.md

 Into ChessProject directory, you can run it with:<br>
 ```$ java application/Program```

+You can exit the application pressing Ctrl + C or exiting the terminal.

 ## Rules

 1. The board have columns (that are represented by letters between **'a'** and **'h'**) and rows (that are represented by numbers between **'1'** and **'8'**).